natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 Similarly, one could edit `/etc/pam.d/sudo`.
 However, not sure if this is wise.

-By using the `sufficient` optoin the reader will ask for the index finger 3 times and if failed it will open the password box as normal.
+By using the `sufficient` option the reader will ask for the index finger 3 times and if failed it will open the password box as normal.

 Refs: